-Contact the division at (973) 877-3222.
+Visit the Business Division in the Green Area of the Main Campus or call (973) 877-3222.

 - Gain understanding of fundamental concepts of Supply Chain Management; - Understand areas of warehousing, inventory management, distribution, and transportation; - Gain understanding of demand planning, order fulfillment and consumer satisfaction; - · Understanding of Procurement, Risk Management and Logistics.